More than 300 boys missing after gunmen raid school in northwest Nigeria

 The school is now investigating how many were abducted.
 Hundreds have reappeared after hiding in the woods.

 Banditry became a menace for Katsina last year, said Hassan Aliyu, a civil servant in the state.
-“This incident is the first time,” he said, “that bandits have abducted students from a school.”
+“This incident is the first time that bandits have abducted students from a school,” he said.

+Gang violence killed more than 1,100 people in northern Nigeria in the first half of the year, according to an Amnesty International tally.

 One mother of a missing student, Binta Ismail, rushed to the school when she learned of the kidnappings.